-Download White Paper: Case Study: The Benefits Of Sales & Operations Planning (S&OP)
+The Benefits Of Sales & Operations Planning (S&OP)

 Case Study Company

 Our case study company is a parts and equipment manufacturer for the mining industry.
 They struggled to meet customer expected lead times due to high SKU count, lack of visibility into demand, and a challenging supply chain with long lead times.
-This resulted in both lost sales due to unacceptable lead times and high inventory levels to support sales… the worst of both worlds.
-Our client wanted to better understand their upcoming demand and balance that with their operational ability to supply that demand.

-Our client was successful in implementing and maintaining their S&OP process because they used each meeting to drive decisions.
 The focus on action in each meeting is what led to consistent benefits achieved across the organization.
 The greatest benefit for this company was increased sales.
-Having the right inventory available at the right time allowed them to close business they lost in the past.
+Having the right inventory available at the right time allowed them to close business they had lost in the past.

 What is Sales & Operations Planning?

-Sales & Operation Planning (S&OP) is a process to align an organization across all functions, so that operational capacity is optimized, balancing demand (sales) and capacity.
-When done well, S&OP allows business to capture efficiencies in their operations and sales from the market because they can proactively adjust their business as forecasts change.
+When done well, S&OP allows businesses to capture efficiencies in their operations and sales from the market because they can proactively adjust their business as forecasts change.

-Sales & Operations Planning is focused on the current state through about a year into the future.
-These are tactical planning decisions but linked to the higher-level strategic plan.
 S&OP is the planning that happens between the operational scheduling and sales activity, and the high-level strategic planning of an organization.
-It drives the adjustments that need to be made in the short to medium term to support the strategic plan.
+It drives the adjustments that need to be made in the short to medium term to support the strategic business plan.

-At a tactical level S&OP is typically made up of four key monthly meetings:
+At a tactical level, S&OP is typically made up of four key monthly meetings:

 • Demand Planning & Forecasting Meeting